Is Vodka Made From Potatoes (Real Facts)

 Grain-Based Vodka Production

 Grain-based vodka production is another popular method used by distillers worldwide.
-Grains such as wheat, rye, and corn are commonly used as the primary ingredient in this process.
-The grains are milled, fermented, and then distilled to create a vodka with a distinctive profile.
-Grain-based vodkas are often favored for their smoothness and versatility in mixing.
+Distillers commonly use grains such as wheat, rye, and corn as the primary ingredient in this process.
+Distillers mill the grains, ferment them, and then distill to create a vodka with a distinctive profile.
+Many people favor grain-based vodkas for their smoothness and versatility in mixing.

 Other Vodka Production Methods